lherzolite2024/programme/program_website.md

 [TOC]

 > [!IMPORTANT]
-> To protect against web scraping and reduce the risk of spam, the email addresses of those responsible for communications are not listed on this page.
-Instead, their ORCID profiles are provided, where contact information, including email addresses, can be accessed.
-It is the responsibility of each individual to ensure that their email is available and up-to-date in their ORCID profile.
+> To protect against web scraping and reduce the risk of spam, the email addresses of those responsible for communications are not listed on this website.
+Instead, their ORCID profiles are provided, where contact information, including email addresses, can be securely accessed.
+It is the responsibility of each individual to ensure that their email or other contact information is available and up-to-date in their ORCID profile.

 # List of Abstracts, talks